choiyh592/BADDIE/README.md

 Above is a diagram for the BADDIE Pipeline.
 The BADDIE pipeline consists of three main parts for **Resampling**, **Segmentation** and **Brainpart Extraction**.
 The **Resampling** Part relies entirely on the resampling method used in **lab2im**, and the **Segmentation** Part on FastSurferCNN from **FastSurfer**.
 Both libraries are linked and cited in the bottom of this README.
 The **Brainpart Extraction** part relies on our original library **Seg2Seg**(Segmentation to Segments).

-The segmentations utilize the [Desikan-Killany-Tourville(DKT) atlas](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation), akin to the segmentation methodology employed in Freesurfer.
+The segmentations utilize the [Desikan-Killiany-Tourville(DKT) atlas](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation), akin to the segmentation methodology employed in Freesurfer.
 Below is an image displaying the contours of the DKT atlas.
 The visualization was created using [Nilearn](https://nilearn.github.io/stable/index.html).

 ![](/images/dkt_atlas.png)